What is Baptism?

 How do I book a Baptism?

-In the first instance contact the Rector on 01305 784649 or compete our Baptism Request Form here.
-A provisional booking will then be made and arrangements will be made for a Lay Pastoral Assistant to contact you, to talk about the Baptism and to fill out the relevant paperwork.
+In the first instance please complete our Baptism Request Form here.
+We will then assess if we are able to do the Baptism.
+If we are able to do the Baptism a provisional booking will then be made and arrangements will be made for a Lay Pastoral Assistant to contact you, to talk about the Baptism and to fill out the relevant paperwork.
 It is helpful if you can tell us at this time how many people you expect to attend the Baptism so we can allocate enough seating in church.

 More information is available from the Church of England website here Baptisms, Weddings and Funerals